-We understand that Griffons are not always easy to get and there is sometimes a lengthy wait for them but sometimes impatience can be expensive and in the long run it is better to wait until a wellbred dog is available.
+We understand that Griffons are not always easy to get and there is sometimes a lengthy wait for them but sometimes impatience can be expensive and in the long run it is better to wait until a well bred dog is available.

-Always make sure the breeder is a member of at least one of the 3 clubs and if you have any doubts - contact the club and we can advise as to whether the breeder is a club member or a reputable breeder or not.
-The Griffons world is very small and most breeders know each other.
+Always make sure the breeder is a member of at least one of the 3 clubs and if you have any doubts - contact the club and they can advise as to whether the breeder is a club member or not.